avalyn-project/avalyn_assistant/README.md

 `/lyrics [Track Name]` - This command allows users to search lyrics of a specified track.

-`The Avalyn Project logos, icons, and trademarks are sole properties of The Avalyn Project, The Avalyn Protocol, The Avalyn Network, XNITC Network [2022] [2023].`
+The Avalyn Project logos, icons, and trademarks are sole properties of The Avalyn Project, The Avalyn Protocol, The Avalyn Network, XNITC Network.